Chili Public Library

 Scottsville Free Library

-Established in 1935, Scottsville Free Library has served the community from its original location.
+Established in 1935, the Scottsville Free Library has served the community from its original location.
 Along with the Mumford Branch, it is one of two libraries serving the Town of Wheatland.

 Brockport-Seymour Library